siyangsun/courtyard/content/some communities lend themselves to teaching and mentorship.md

 ---
-title: "Some communities lend themselves to unstructured teaching and mentorship"
+title: Some communities lend themselves to unstructured teaching and mentorship
-tags:
+tags: []
-- room
-- under-construction
 ---

 - generally hobby communities are better about this than "professional" communities